Privacy notice - information that we need to tell everyone

 Data processors specific to how you have engaged with the EEF are detailed in the relevant privacy notices.

 Data protection and GDPR issues are overseen by a Data Protection working group which meets regularly to monitor ongoing compliance, review risks, and address new data protection issues.
-The group is headed by the Head of Finance and Operations and supported by colleagues from relevant EEF teams.
+The group is headed by the Head of Finance and Operations and supported by the Data Protection Officer and colleagues from relevant EEF teams.
 The working group reports into the EEF’s Finance and Fundraising Committee, with issues escalated to the Board of Trustees when needed.

 Data Protection Officer (DPO)